nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 The below terms are used throughout this development guide as well as in the add-ons community to refer to add-ons, development processes and so on.

 * Add-on: an extension for a program.
-In NVDA world, an add-on refers to additional packages users can install to extend NVDA's functionality, improve support for an app, or add new speech synthesizers or braille displays.
+In NVDA world, add-ons refer to additional packages users can install to extend NVDA's functionality, improve support for an app, or add new speech synthesizers or braille displays.
 * Application: synonymous with program.
 * App module: a module that adds or improves support for a program.
 * API: Application Programming Interface.